GSA/ficam-access/pages/PACS-guide.md

 *	Controller (field panels or door controllers) - (Core Component)

-The PACS Infrastructure Controller is located on the non-secure side of an area (i.e., in the field) and it controls the door (i.e., door locking mechanism).
-The PACS Infrastructure Controller receives card identifier information about the PIV Card-holder from Secure Controller, which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Card-holder access to a facility.
+The PACS Infrastructure Controller controls the door (i.e., door locking mechanism).
+The PACS Infrastructure Controller receives card identifier information about the PIV Cardholder from Secure Controller, which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Cardholder access to a facility.

 * PACS Application and Head End System (Core Component)

-The Head End System is used to enroll an individual PIV Card-holder’s name into the database, checks the PIV Card unique ID number that already exist for each individual requiring physical access, and assign access privileges and an expiration date for these privileges.
+The Head End System is used to enroll an individual PIV Card-holder’s demographic information into the database, checks the PIV Card unique ID number that already exist for each individual requiring physical access, and assign access privileges and an expiration date for these privileges.
 The Head End server is used to maintain this information and refreshes the Controllers with the latest changes.

 *	Database and Server (Core Component)